Vecihi Başarın

-Vecihi "John" Başarın (/tr/; born 1947) is a Turkish Australian historian and author with a special interest in Gallipoli.
+Vecihi "John" BaşarınOAM (/tr/; born 1947) is a Turkish Australian historian and author with a special interest in Gallipoli.
 His research has been instrumental in bringing a Turkish perspective to Australian migration and the ill-fated ANZAC campaign.
 He is a speaker on the subject of Gallipoli and has co-authored six books in both English and Turkish, used widely as resource material for schools, media, exhibitions and libraries.
 Başarın has written many articles and conference papers on his research and made guest appearances on television features and radio programs on Gallipoli.

 For his outstanding service and individual efforts in uniting cultures, Başarın received the Victorian Premier's Award for Excellence in Multicultural Affairs in 2005.

 In 2010, Başarın was recognised by the RSL as a contributor to understanding and world peace and awarded the ANZAC Peace Prize.
 He is the only Australian Turk to be so honoured.

+In 2015, for his long term dedication to telling the Gallipoli story from the Turkish perspective, he received an Order of Australia medal.

+Vecihi also has undertaken a Doctor of Philosophy degree at Deakin University which he successfully concluded at the age of 65!
+The topic of his research was “Why people go to Gallipoli on ANZAC Day?”

 Early life and career

 Başarın was born and raised in Istanbul, Turkey.
 After completing his studies, he migrated to Australia in 1973 to pursue a career in Chemical Engineering.
 Working in the fields of energy and oil & gas engineering, Başarın has lived and worked in Australia, Norway, USA, Brazil, Germany and UK.
 After many years in management, in 2002 he created his own consultancy.
 His long term association with the Department of Industry saw Monash University award Başarın the title of Honorary Research Associate in 2003.